Meet the QLD Mentors

 Kelly Brightwell

 Kelly Brightwell is creative thinker, natural problem solver and a bit of a geek.
-After 16 years in Marketing roles across tourism, retail and finance, Kelly made the leap into advertising in 2022.
-As Khemistry's head of strategy, she's passionate about fusing creativity and behavioural science to solve some of society's biggest problems.
-When she's not working, Kelly is Mum to two little humans who hate ads...
+After 16 years in Marketing roles across tourism, retail and finance, she made the leap into advertising in 2022.
+Since then Kelly has headed up Khemistry's strategy team, taken out first place in Queensland's Award School and more recently, become Khemistry's Managing Director.
+She's passionate about fusing creativity and behavioural science to solve some of society's biggest problems.
+When she's not working, Kelly is Mum to two little humans who hate ads.

 Career & Background